Jeffreylin888888/hw-webpages-su25/index.md

 ## Task 1: Drawing Single-Color Triangles (We did extra credit part for this)

 - To rasterize a triangle, we first computed its axis-aligned bounding box.
 Then, for each pixel that is centered within that bounding box, we check whether it lies inside the triangle using edge functions based on the triangle's vertices.
-If a pixel passes all edge tests, we fill it with the appropriate color.
+If a pixel passes all edge tests, we fill it in with the appropriate color.

 - Our algorithm ensures correctness because the bounding box is the minimum rectangle enclosing the triangle.
 Although we test every pixel inside the box, the edge function method ensures only pixels truly inside the triangle are drawn.
 Therefore, our approach is just as accurate as sampling every point inside the bounding box.